thedarkwriter/courseware-lms-content/courses/published/get_hiera_4.md

 <div class="instruction-content" markdown="1">

-We've set up a complex hierarchy, explore a bit, add some keys/value pairs, and see if you can get a sense of how Hiera behaves.
-What happens if you use a certname that doesn't have a corresponding yaml file?
+We've set up a complex hierarchy, explore a bit, add some key/value pairs, and see if you can get a sense of how Hiera behaves.
+What happens if you use a hostname that doesn't have a corresponding YAML file?
 How about an environment that doesn't exist?
 What if you set up conflicting values?

 If this is starting to seem overwhelming, don't worry.
 Hierarchies of more than a few levels are unusual in practice, so don't add complexity if you don't need it.
-Even this example is probably more complexity then most users will ever need.
+Even this example is probably more complex than most users will ever need.

 </div>